AlexsLemonade/scpca-docs/docs/download_files.md

 Data for all samples included in `My Dataset` will be organized in folders labeled with the unique project identifier and modality, where each folder contains data for all samples from a single project with the same modality (either single-cell, spatial, or bulk).
 Each project folder will also contain an appropriate metadata file, either `single-cell_metadata.tsv` (single-cell), `spatial_metadata.tsv` (spatial), or `SCPCP000000_bulk_metadata.tsv` (bulk).
-For more information on available data formats and modalities, see {ref}`the section describing download formats <download_options:data formats>`.
+For more information on available data formats and modalities, see {ref}`the section describing download options <download_options:data formats>`.

 If downloading a project as a [merged object](#merged-object-downloads), the project folder will contain a `_merged` suffix.